trimstray/nginx-admins-handbook/README.md

 - `if` - you can use `if` inside a `server` but not the other way around, also notice that you shouldn't use `if` inside `location` as it may not work as desired (see [If Is Evil](https://www.nginx.com/resources/wiki/start/topics/depth/ifisevil/))

-  > But the NGINX docs say: _There are cases where you simply cannot avoid using an `if`, for example if you need to test a variable which has no equivalent directive._
+  > The NGINX docs say also: _There are cases where you simply cannot avoid using an `if`, for example if you need to test a variable which has no equivalent directive._

 - `set` - sets a value for the specified variable.
 The value can contain text, variables, and their combination